“TEENS in Chicago always feel silenced. They always feel the older people just want us to be something that we’re not.”

 “Back in 2011-2012, when I became close with Noname and Mick Jenkins, we had always seen ourselves as bigger than what a lot of the world had seen us.
 I think that’s how it has to be as an artist – even as a person in general.
 You have to see the success for yourself before anybody else can.”

 SABA says he can see the ripples of change among the next class of Chicago artists currently making their way.
-But a lot has changed for him personally since those initial mixtapes and his teen years idolising hometown heroes including
+But a lot has changed for him personally since those initial mixtapes and his teen years idolising hometown heroes including Kanye West and

 “I’m not going out much, so I don’t know what the kids are into now,” he says, laughing.
 “I think I am a little removed back home.
 Now [Chicago’s] just moving like a machine.
 There’s always new artists coming up.”